acri-nb/GeneticVariantsDB/README.md

    - Update the database credentials in `InitVarDB827.py` and `InitExomeDB_nbirdt.py`.

 # Usage
-To use our propose solution, you have 2 ways to start :
+To use our proposed solution, you have 2 ways to start:
-- Directly by using your own envirronement
+- Directly by using your own environment
 - Using Docker Compose (Highly recommended)

+We will assume that the app runs on the same server where data is generated.

 ## Normal